Dominus illuminatio mea

 At the University of Oxford's Faculty of History, the motto can be seen at left.

-Dominus illuminatio mea (Latin for 'The Lord is my light') is the incipit (opening words) of Psalm 27 and is used by the University of Oxford as its motto.
+Dominus illuminatio mea ('The Lord is my light') is the incipit of Psalm 27 and is used by the University of Oxford as its motto.
 It has been in use there since at least the second half of the sixteenth century, and it appears in the coat of arms of the university.

 An article written in 2000 by the Roman Catholic priest and theologian Ivan Illich (1926–2002) may help to explain this ancient university motto, at a time when scientists were progressively replacing the concept of vision as a gaze radiating from the pupil by the concept of vision as the retinal perception of an image formed by reflected sunlight:

 To interpret De oculo morali, the relationship of things to God "who is light" must be understood.
 This is the century [i.e., the thirteenth century] suffused by the idea that the world rests in God's hands, that it is contingent on Him.
 This means that at every instant everything derives its existence from his continued creative act.
 Things radiate by virtue of their constant dependence on this creative act.
 They are alight by the God-derived luminescence of their truth.

 Other uses

 Dominus illuminatio mea is also the motto of Loyola High School (Kolkata) in India, founded in 1961.

-It is one of the two mottos of Robert College in Istanbul, and it has appeared in the arms of the Robert College Alumni Association since 1957, next to Veritas.

 In the US, it is the motto of Cair Paravel-Latin School, a private college-preparatory school in Topeka, Kansas.
-It is also used Finlandia University, St Leo's College, University of Queensland, and by Drew University in Madison, NJ.
+It is also used by St Leo's College, University of Queensland.

 In Hong Kong, it is the motto of Marymount Secondary School.